Say Goodbye to Excel with Xero/QBO & FUTRLI

 If we cast our minds back to the Christmas of 2015, thanks to a spreadsheet error, the first British astronaut Tim Peake ended up being mistaken for a drunk reveller.
 Calling a number he expected to be his family, Peake said Microsoft Excel had rounded up a number in his list, leading him to accidentally dial a different UK address.
 The unsuspecting grandmother on the other end of the phone hung up after hearing a strange man’s voice say: “Hello, is this planet Earth?” on Christmas Eve.

 I'd like to apologise to the lady I just called by mistake saying 'Hello, is this planet Earth?' – not a prank call…just a wrong number!

 — Tim Peake (@astro_timpeake) December 24, 2015

 While this isn’t the worst thing an Excel mistake has resulted in, it goes to show that even using Excel to store phone numbers isn’t safe.
-So in the business world, you’ve got to ask yourself is using Excel worth the risk?
+So in the business world, make sure your data is safe.

 Intuit know the downsides of spreadsheets, in particular noting the notorious problem when using spreadsheets for your business:

 “Excel might work when you first start your business.
 But as your company grows, things change—you might change your prices, raise financing, roll out a few new products or hire a few people.
 Before you know it, your spreadsheet can’t keep up.”